 On lateral projections the left lower lobe collapse causes increase retrosternal density and the oblique fissure displaced anteriorly.
 There is associated anterior displaced of the left hilum.

-- left upper lobe consolidation with absence of signs of volume loss
+- left upper lobe consolidation with the absence of signs of volume loss

 - 1. Collins J, Stern EJ.
 Chest radiology, the essentials.
 Lippincott Williams & Wilkins.
 (2007) ISBN:0781763142.
 Read it at Google Books - Find it at Amazon